kirkja-leikjahonnunar/kirkja/Client/Worlds/README.md

 - Seat count & positions.
 - Affinity.

+### Ambassadors
+Ambassadors are contexts who can travel between worlds.
+Voidlings may only twist between worlds with an ambassador with **port privileges** in both worlds.

 ### Pausing
 The player uses the `Esc` key to enter pause mode.
 A small pocked of [void space](../../Maps/VoidSpace) opens and the context hangs out while the player chooses an action:

 - Hop out of the context and continue in the current biom in voidling form.
 - Twist into void space.

-### Context Ambassadors
-Ambassadors are contexts that can travel between worlds.
-Our Voidling will have to context hop between worlds.
-Port contexts...

 ## Mounts
 A mount is an entity that may be ridden.
 It gives perks like a speed boost or armor.
 They may be animals, vehicles, ect.